nguyen-nhat-mai/CIFAR-10-image_classification/README.md

 # CIFAR-10 image classification (in process)

-This project is a part of Deep Learning course at CentraleSupelec

 ## Project description
 The mission is to build and try networks (based on popular deep learning network architectures such as VGG, Resnet, ...) on [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) to predict the class of the image.
 It is important to understand how data pre-process, parameter changes and architecture of networks affect the performance.
 The popular CIFAR-10 contain 60,000 images of size 32x32.
 Each image belongs to 1 out of 10 classes (airplane, automobile, bird, cat, deer, dog, frog, horse, trip, truck).
 The evaluation metric is accuracy score.
 A snapshot into the data is as followed: